YerrollaJansi/2-1-LABS/C++ LAB/Experiment 12/Experiment 12c/readme.md

 Step 3: Declare and define the virtual function display().

-Step 4: Create the derived class B from the base class.
+Step 4: Create the derived class B from the base class A with data member y.

 Step 5: Declare and define the functions display().